trizen/raku-rosettacode/programming_tasks/E/Enforced_immutability.md

 Set         Unordered collection of values that allows no duplicates Bag         Unordered collection of values that allows duplicates Enum        An immutable Pair
-EnumMap     A mapping of Enums with no duplicate keys Signature   Function parameters (left-hand side of a binding) Parcel      Arguments in a comma list
-LoL         Arguments in a semicolon list
-Capture     Function call arguments (right-hand side of a binding) Blob        An undifferentiated mass of ints, an immutable Buf Instant     A point on the continuous atomic timeline Duration    The difference between two Instants HardRoutine A routine that is committed to not changing
+Map         A mapping of Enums with no duplicate keys Signature   Function parameters (left-hand side of a binding) Capture     Function call arguments (right-hand side of a binding) Blob        An undifferentiated mass of ints, an immutable Buf Instant     A point on the continuous atomic timeline Duration    The difference between two Instants
 ```